ddc-java/ddc-day/_includes/ddc-abbreviations.md

 *[XSLT]: XSL Transformations
 *[YAGNI]: You Ain't Gonna Need It
-*[YAML]: Yaml Ain't a Markup Language (originally, Yet Another Markup Language) *[yml]: 3-character variation of YAML, used as a file extension
+*[YAML]: Yaml Ain't a Markup Language (originally, Yet Another Markup Language) *[yml]: Yaml Ain't a Markup Language (3-character variation of YAML, often used as a file extension) *[*nix]: Any operating systems that may be reasonably described as "Unix-like"—including macOS and all Linux variants